pydsigner/whichwayisup2/README.txt

 KEYBOARD:

-Left/Right       Move
+Left/Right or A/D       Move
-Z or Up          Advance game dialogue
+Z or Up or W            Advance game dialogue
-                 Jump - the longer you hold down the button, the higher the character jumps
-Down             Interact with the environment, pick up objects P                Pause game
+                        Jump - the longer you hold down the button, the higher the character jumps Down or S               Interact with the environment, pick up objects P or Pause              Pause game

 JOYSTICK OR GAMEPAD WITH 2 OR MORE BUTTONS: